SP is now tweeting discounts, new

 12. Tie around the handles of a big handbag.

-Call us at (607) 256-0102.
+Or call us at (607) 256-0102.
 Night or day.

 If we can't answer immediately, we'll get back to you.
 Soon.